 Mitsui's oil and gas investments

 Mitsui has investments in oil and gas projects, and trades and markets a number of fuel products.

-Mitsui E&P Australia has interests in four producing oil and gas projects in Australia and one in New Zealand.
+Mitsui E&P Australia has interests in four producing oil and gas projects in Australia.

 Mitsui is also an investor in Western Australia's North West Shelf liquefied natural gas (LNG) project, through a 50:50 joint venture with Mitsubishi Corporation (Japan Australia LNG Pty Ltd).
 Our joint venture holds a one-sixth stake in the project.

 Mitsui's coal investments

 Mitsui began investing in coal mines in the 1960s and since then has steadily expanded its investment portfolio.
 Today, our group company Mitsui Coal Holdings has interests in seven projects across Queensland and New South Wales, which produce thermal coal and coking coal.

-Mitsui also has a 20 per cent equity stake – through its shareholding in BHP Billiton Mitsui Coal (BMC) – in the Poitrel and South Walker Creek mines in Queensland's Bowen Basin.
+Mitsui also has a 20 per cent equity stake – through its shareholding in BHP Mitsui Coal (BMC) – in the Poitrel and South Walker Creek mines in Queensland's Bowen Basin.
 These mines produce pulverised coal injection (PCI) coal and coking coal.